 Christina Maslach, Ph.D.

 Christina has been a CPP Director since 1988.
-She is currently a Professor of Psychology and the Vice Chair of the Faculty Senate at the University of California, Berkeley.
-She is author of the Maslach Burnout Inventory, which was first published by CPP in 1981, and is the author of numerous articles and books, including The Truth About Burnout and Banishing Burnout: Six Strategies for Improving Your Relationship with Work.
+She is a Professor of Psychology, Emerita at the University of California, Berkeley, where she served twice as the Chair of the Berkeley Faculty, in addition to serving as the Vice Provost for Undergraduate Education and Instructional Technology.
+She is author of the Maslach Burnout Inventory, which was first published by CPP in 1981, and is the author of numerous articles and books, including The Truth About Burnout and Burnout: Six Strategies for Improving Your Relationship with Work.
+Currently, she is the founding Co-Editor in Chief of the new e-journal, Burnout Research.
 Christina received national recognition as Professor of the Year by the Carnegie Foundation and The Council for the Advancement and Support of Education.
 She has been president of the Western Psychological Association, is a fellow of the American Association for the Advancement of Science and has received the Distinguished Teaching Award, Faculty Service Award, and the Berkeley Citation (the University’s highest honor) from U.C.
 Berkeley.

 Christina's Myers-Briggs® type preference is ENFJ.